History of the Knights Hospitaller in the Levant: Historiography

 In addition to Cartulaire général de l'Ordre des Hospitaliers noted above, Joseph Delaville Le Roulx also wrote his seminal work Les Hospitaliers en Terre Sainte et à Chypre (1100–1310) in 1904.
 This work is concerned only with the stay of the Hospitallers in the Holy Land from 1100 to 1310 organized by Grand Master and includes discussions of the constitution, administrative organization and territorial expansion of the Order.
 Delaville Le Roulx' Inventaire des pièces de Terre-Sainte de l'ordre de l'Hôpital was published in Revue de l'Orient Latin in 1895.
 This inventory of the charters of Syria, is due to one of the archivists of the great priory of Saint-Gilles, Jean Raybaud and is preserved in the departmental archives of Bouches-du-Rhône, in Marseilles.

 Modern historians of the subject most notably include Jonathan Riley-Smith, Helen Nicholson and Alain Demurger.
 Significant contributions from Crusader castles are also provided by archaeologists to include David Nicolle and Hugh Kennedy.

-Appendix: List of Grand Masters
+List of grand masters

-The list of Grand Masters of the Knights Hospitaller, including those who served ad Interim, with approximate dates is as follows.
+The list of grand masters of the Knights Hospitaller, including those who served ad Interim, with approximate dates is as follows.
 Note that there is considerable disagreement on the dates of tenure.
 In his 1904 work, Delaville Le Roulx also compiled a list of all known senior officers of the Hospitaller.